2004 Serbian local elections: Municipalities of Belgrade

 Municipal assembly elections were held in sixteen of Belgrade's seventeen constituent municipalities.
 The exception was Barajevo, where a special off-year election had taken place in 2003.

 The elections were generally a success for the Democratic Party, which finished first in most municipalities and ultimately attained the mayoralty in eleven.
-The Radicals won the mayor's offices in Zemun and Surčin, the Democratic Party of Serbia won the mayoralty in Lazarevac, and independents were chosen as mayor in Grocka and Sopot.
+The Radicals won the mayor's offices in Zemun and Surčin, the Democratic Party of Serbia won the mayor's office in Lazarevac, and the mayoralties in Grocka and Sopot went to independent candidates.

 Barajevo

 There was no election for the Municipal Assembly of Barajevo in 2004.
 The previous election had taken place in 2002, and the next took place in 2006.

 Čukarica

 Results of the election for the Municipal Assembly of Čukarica:

 Dragan Tešić of the Democratic Party was chosen as mayor after the election.